Just a little page of notes on the PC-8001. I have the Japanese model so that's what I'm going off of here. I am based in the USA.

 Monster & Ball (file name in katakana) | action | PC-8001 GAME PACK DISK 3 | Kinda complicated.
 You have a maze filled to the brim with monsters.
 You basically have to run into the monster of the color that the game wants you to, and then run into the white ball in the middle of the screen.
 I assume you need to fill the white balls in the center with the given color.
 There is a lot of RNG involved and you gotta avoid the violet monsters.
 It's very cute, but very difficult.
 I feel like the conept is very good though, and if it was remade on a more modern platform it would be quite fun. |

 EUROPE | simulator | PC-8001 GAME PACK (DISK 3) | It's a WW2 simulation game where you play as Germany and try to take over Europe + the USA.
 100% in English.
 TBH it's a really in depth game that reminds me a lot of tabletop style wargames.
 Would not be suprised if it was an adaptation.
 Like, the amount of detail is super jarring compared to all the other games I've checked out on here.
-I'm not a war sim guy, a ww2 battle guy, or a nazi guy, but all of these guys would probably enjoy this.
+I'm not a war sim guy or a ww2 battle guy, but these guys would probably enjoy this.
 It's a curiosity tbh.
 If you get a game over, you get the message "Third Reich Will Never Built Again!".. i fucking hope so lmao |

 Check Point | action | PC-8001 GAME PACK (DISK 3) | Very intense maze chase game where a motherfucker is AFTER you.
 On verticals he's faster, but on horizontals he's slower.
 Turns are pixel perfect which again, makes it super hard to run away from the bastard.
 With a little polish it could be very good. |